You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 Written by: Abiola Johnson

 A vaginal yeast infection is a common fungal infection caused by an overgrowth of Candida, usually Candida albicans.
-It can cause itching, burning, irritation, soreness, and a thick white vaginal discharge.
-Many women in Nigeria call it “toilet infection,” but that label is often inaccurate.
-A yeast infection is usually caused by an internal imbalance, not by sitting on a toilet seat, as explained by the Mayo Clinic and the CDC.
+It can cause itching, burning, soreness, redness, and a thick white discharge.
+It’s common, treatable, and usually not caused by poor hygiene or by sitting on a toilet seat.
+As Mayo Clinic explains, many women will have at least one vaginal yeast infection in their lifetime.

 Quick Answer

 A vaginal yeast infection happens when yeast that normally lives in the body grows too much in the vagina.
-Common symptoms include itching, burning, soreness, redness, and a thick white discharge.
-It is usually treated with antifungal medicine, but similar symptoms can also be caused by bacterial vaginosis or other forms of vaginitis, so first-time, severe, or recurrent symptoms should be checked properly.
-The CDC’s symptom guide also notes that the condition is common and treatable.
+Common symptoms include itching, burning, irritation, soreness, redness, and a thick white discharge that may look like cottage cheese.
+It’s usually treated with antifungal medicine.
+But symptoms like discharge, itching, burning, and odor can also happen with other forms of vaginitis, so the CDC advises proper evaluation when the cause is not clear.

 What Is a Vaginal Yeast Infection?

 A vaginal yeast infection is also called vaginal candidiasis or vulvovaginal candidiasis.
-It develops when the normal balance of yeast and bacteria in the vagina changes and yeast begins to overgrow.
-Small amounts of Candida can normally live on the skin, in the gut, and in the vagina without causing problems, according to the CDC overview of candidiasis.
-Trouble starts when that balance shifts.
+It happens when the normal balance of yeast and bacteria in the vagina changes and yeast begins to overgrow.
+Small amounts of Candida can normally live in the body without causing trouble.
+Symptoms start when that balance shifts.
+Mayo Clinic and the CDC both describe it as a common and treatable infection.

 Vaginal Yeast Infection Symptoms